 Simply put, Progressive Web Apps harness the capabilities of modern browsers to deliver an app-like experience.
 In doing so, they take the best of the web (accessed via browser) and the best of applications (accessed by app stores).
 That’s the theory.
 And a lot of it is theory.
 PWAs are a model and whilst it is based upon a few concrete foundations, the nuts and bolts are largely open to interpretation.

-Progressive Web Apps harness the capabilities of modern browsers to deliver an app-like experience.
-In doing so, they take the best of the web and the best of applications.
+Progressive Web Apps harness the capabilities of modern browsers to deliver an app-like experience - they take the best of the web and the best of applications.

 So, if a PWA marries websites with apps, presumably it does away with the limitations of both and leaves us with just the good stuff?
 Correct (in theory!).